numpy/numpydoc/doc/install.rst

-  desired cross reference mappings in ``numpydoc_xref_aliases`` and setting ``numpydoc_xref_ignore="all"`` is more convenient than explicitly listing terms to ignore in a set. numpydoc_edit_link : bool
+  desired cross reference mappings in ``numpydoc_xref_aliases`` and setting ``numpydoc_xref_ignore="all"`` is more convenient than explicitly listing terms to ignore in a set. numpydoc_validate : bool
+    Whether or not to run docstring validation during the sphinx-build process.
+    Default is ``False``.
+numpydoc_edit_link : bool
   .. deprecated:: 0.7.0